Berg0162/Tacx-Virtual-Shifting/docs/Adafruit Feather ESP32-V2.md

-# Tacx-VirtualShifting based on the Adafruit Feather ESP32 V2 board
+# Tacx-Virtual-Shifting based on the Adafruit Feather ESP32 V2 board

-# Setup Feather ESP32 V2 for Tacx-VirtualShifting
+# Setup Feather ESP32 V2 for Tacx-Virtual-Shifting

 ## Arduino IDE 2.x
 The present code is developed on Arduino IDE 2.2.
 Notice that you will need an Arduino IDE that is tailored for this specific <b>Adafruit Feather ESP32 V2</b> processor!
 Please follow the installation instructions for the [Adafruit Feather ESP32 V2](https://learn.adafruit.com/adafruit-esp32-feather-v2/arduino-ide-setup)<br>